Genocides in history: Rohingya

 On 11 November 2019, The Gambia lodged an application to the International Court of Justice against Myanmar.
-It alleged that Myanmar has committed mass murder, rape, and destruction of communities against the Rohingya group in Rakhine state since about October 2016 and that those actions violated the Genocide Convention.
+It alleged that Myanmar has committed mass murder, rape, and destruction against communities of the Rohingya group in Rakhine state since about October 2016 and those actions violated the Genocide Convention.

 Israel

-On December 29, 2023, South Africa filed an application instituting proceedings with the International Court of Justice against Israel, alleging that it had violated its obligations under the Convention on the Prevention and Punishment of the Crime of Genocide (the "Genocide Convention") during its 2023 offensive in the Gaza Strip.
-South Africa's standing is based on the erga omnes partes nature of the Genocide Convention, which allows and obligates States Parties to the convention to take measures to prevent and punish the crime of genocide.
-South Africa requested indication of provisional measures by the court, including that Israel end its military operations, to "protect against further, severe and irreparable harm to the rights of the Palestinian people under the Genocide Convention", triggering an urgent preliminary hearing.
-Public hearings on the provisional measures question were held on January 11 (oral arguments by South Africa) and January 12 (oral arguments by Israel), respectively.
+On 29 December 2023, South Africa filed an application instituting proceedings with the International Court of Justice against Israel, alleging that it had violated its obligations under the Convention on the Prevention and Punishment of the Crime of Genocide (the "Genocide Convention") during its 2023 offensive in the Gaza Strip.
+South Africa's standing is based on the erga omnes partes nature of the Genocide Convention, which allows and obligates States which are Parties to the convention to take measures to prevent and punish the crime of genocide.
+South Africa requested an indication of provisional measures by the court, including the order that Israel end its military operations, to "protect against further, severe and irreparable harm to the rights of the Palestinian people under the Genocide Convention", triggering an urgent preliminary hearing.
+Public hearings on the provisional measures question were held on 11 January (oral arguments by South Africa) and 12 January (oral arguments by Israel), respectively.